AlienKevin/hangeul_ime/README.md

 Compared with HNC Romaja, the advantage of this schema is that the spellings of the vowels are closer to their phonetic values rather than shape compositions.
 For example, the vowel ㅐ is spelled as "ai" in HNC Romaja.
 This resembles the shape composition of the two jamos ㅏ ("a") and ㅣ ("i") more than the sound of the vowel.
 In this schema, ㅐ is spelled as "ae" which aims to approximate the sound /ɛ/ rather than the shape composition a + i.

 ## Reverse Lookup using English
 You can press 'q' to activate reverse lookup using English.
 Under the hood, we use the [Korean-English Learners' Dictionary](https://krdict.korean.go.kr/eng/) developed by the National Institute of Korean Language.
 The dictionary is licensed under the Creative Commons Attribution - Share Alike license.
+The version we used is fetched from the dictionary's website on Auguest 1st, 2021.
+The dictionary data can be found on [this GitHub repo](https://github.com/spellcheck-ko/korean-dict-nikl).

 ### Enter Lookup Mode
 As soon as you press 'q', you will see a prompt that says "[English]" after your cursor: